Staten Island Ferry: 1920s to early 1940s

 The Brooklyn & Richmond Ferry Company found it increasingly difficult to maintain its aging fleet, especially with the competition from the 39th Street ferry's new, problem-free ferryboats.
-This resulted in infrequent service on the Bay Ridge ferry to 69th Street, which lead to a decline in patronage and fare revenues.
+This resulted in infrequent service on the Bay Ridge ferry to 69th Street, which led to a decline in patronage and fare revenues.
 In February 1939, the United States Department of Commerce ordered the Brooklyn & Richmond Ferry Company to cease all operations after finding that one of its 40-year-old boats was in a severely deteriorated condition.
 The Bay Ridge operation was subsequently taken over by the Electric Ferries company on March 1, 1939.
 Electric Ferries, which also operated other routes in the area, bought three secondhand ferryboats from other companies to supplement seven new boats.
 In 1940, the Brooklyn & Richmond Ferry Company asked the city to stop its municipal operation to 39th Street, so the 69th Street ferry could carry all Staten Island-to-Brooklyn traffic, thus enabling them to lower rates.
-However, the city refused.
+The city refused.